Implication of nano-Hertz stochastic gravitational wave background on ultralight axion particles: Stochastic gravitational wave with cosmic black hole population

-It is worth noticing that the SGWB from energy-level transition is not monochromatic due to the fact that the astrophysical SMBHs could have a wide mass range.
-This is very different from the case of the axion annihilation signal where the GW frequency only depends on the axion mass.
+Unlike the case of the axion annihilation signal where the GW frequency only depends on the axion mass, the SGWB from energy-level transition is not monochromatic since the astrophysical SMBHs could have a wide mass range.
 Moreover, there may exist other transition levels in the axion cloud.
-Although the corresponding GW strength is small compared to the case considered in this work, they can provide abundant GW signals which may also fit the PTA experiments.
-And the mass range favored by PTA data is around $10^{-21}\sim 10^{-20}$~eV which can be seen from Fig.~\ref{fig:final}.
+Although the corresponding GW strength is small compared to the case considered in this work, they can provide GW signals contributing to SGWB spectra.